k3jph/corona/disclosure-statement.md

 University, the City University of New York, the Pennsylvania State University, and University of Maryland Global Campus.

+I currently hold a commission from the State of Maryland in the Maryland Defense Force.

 In the last three years, I have received extramural research support from the Extreme Science and Engineering Discovery Environment, sponsored by the National Science Foundation.

-I also hold appointments from the Howard County, Maryland, government and a commission from the State of Maryland in the Maryland Defense Force.
+I have also held appointments from the Howard County, Maryland, government.

 Finally, I have published books with Chapman & Hall/CRC Press, Springer Nature, and Steve Jackson Games Incorporated.